pkraikhun/tswd-portfolio-pkraikhu/critique-by-design.md

 ## Part IV: Test the solution

+After selecting the type of chart, I adjust colors and format to make it cleaner.
+The category names are only shown on the right side of the bar instead of both sides while the data label is shown on both sides for clarity.
+The colors are also adjusted to highlight the two main increasing categories in green and the one sharp decrease in red whereas the rest are grey.
+The title is named "SWFs shift their FDI from financial sector to transportation and electric sectors" to summarize the information on the visualization while all the data are provided.

 <div class="flourish-embed flourish-slope" data-src="visualisation/15011826"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The visualization is shown to two friends who provide me with their critique on the chart.

 Friend 1: It took her sometime to figure out the meaning of the topic as she does not have expertise in economics, particularly the accronym.
-After some context about the SWD and FDI, she thought the chart highlight the information on the change well.
+After some context about the SWF and FDI, she thought the chart highlight the information on the change well.
 However, it took her a while to notice the year lable of the axis.
 She also mentioned that the slope chart was not very familiar to her.
 Apart from that, she had some comment on the shades of color green that is used to differentiate the chart.
 It was too dark and appered more black.
 She also recommended adjusting the size of the sector legend.

-Friend 2: She also faced the same problem of not understanding the SWD and FDI concept.
+Friend 2: She also faced the same problem of not understanding the SWF and FDI concept.
 She recommended adding subtitle to provide more clarity.
 She mentioned that the visualizaion aligns with the normal eye-travel pattern - from left to right.
 With label on the right hand side makes it not redundance.
 However, she expressed concern as using green-red color pair not only symbolize increase-decrease, but also good-bad.
 Hence, it would be better to pick some color that does not provide that impression.
 Additionally, the shade of grey used is also a little bit too dark making the whole visualization seems busy.

 ## Part V: Build your solution

 <div class="flourish-embed flourish-slope" data-src="visualisation/15038109"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The final visualization is revised according feedback and critiques.
 The color scheme used is blue-orange which is more neutral than green-red which could imply the good/bad meaning.
 Additionaly, the color of other lines are adjusted so that it wouldn't be distracting to the reader.
-The full information is also available as a pop-up text box.
+The full information is also available as a pop-up text box when clinking or hovering over the lines.
 Apart from that, the title is adjusted to reflect the information presented and subtitle is added to provide more context to the reader.
 This way, the visualization could stand on its own without much context, unlike the original one which accompanied by a paragraph of text.
 The subtitle is cited from the original report to ensure the accuracy of the analysis.
-Overall, the slope chart captures the change in proportion of FDI that SWF made over two periods well.
+Overall, the slope chart captures the change in proportion of FDI that SWD made over two periods well.
 With the use of colors (blue-orange and grey), the information stands out making it easier for the reader to grasp the message that the visualization is trying to convey.